The IPLP LLM Program

 Applying for the LLM

-The IPLP LLM application is available online through the Law School Admission Council (LSAC) at www.lsac.org.
+The IPLP LLM application is also available online through the Law School Admission Council (LSAC) at www.lsac.org.

 To create an LSAC LLM Student Account, follow these steps: